tegola-hubs/tegola-hubs.github.com/allanton/index.md

 performance.
 Also, the speeds from Virgin are still rather slow and there is still some tweaking needed to get the available badwidth to the community.
-But they now have something that is at least acceptable and it is only going to get better.
+But they now have something that is at least acceptable, and it is only going to get better.

 How the community operates
 --------------------------